 • Small Boats: Lightweight clamp-on lights and a portable battery pack are essential for smaller boats.
 They take up little space and are very easy to install.

-• Shore-Based Fishing: Portable shooting decks, for instance, can help mimic the high-up position of a boat and are good for people fishing off the shore or in small docks.
+• Shore-Based Fishing: Portable shooting decks, for instance, can help mimic the elevated position of a boat and are ideal for people fishing off the shore or from small docks.

 D. Line Options